KhAleDF0uaD/c/README.md

 # first•ᴗ•scripts
-◡‿›◡proud of any first step
+◡‿›◡proud of any first step!